Fonger/ts-transformer-optimize-const-enum/README.md

 [![](https://img.shields.io/npm/v/ts-transformer-optimize-const-enum.svg)](https://www.npmjs.com/package/ts-transformer-optimize-const-enum) ![CI Status](https://github.com/Fonger/ts-transformer-optimize-const-enum/actions/workflows/build.yml/badge.svg)

-A typescript transpiler that transform exported const enum into object literal.
+A typescript transformer that convert exported const enum into object literal.

 This is just like the one from [@babel/preset-typescript with optimizeConstEnums: true](https://babeljs.io/docs/en/babel-preset-typescript#optimizeconstenums) but it works for typescript compiler.